How much chicken and rice to feed dog-simple yet powerful guide

 Did you know that chicken is one of the least common allergens for dogs?
 While many pet owners may fear feeding their furry friend chicken will result in an allergic reaction, studies have shown that chicken is not a significant trigger for canine allergic responses.
 This may surprise many, especially considering the market’s prevalence of chicken-based dog foods.

 The low rate of chicken allergies in dogs can be attributed to the fact that chickens are less likely to carry specific proteins and allergens than other meats.
 Regarding dog food allergens, beef and dairy products are more frequent culprits than chicken meat.
-Pet owners can feel more confident about incorporating wholesome chicken into their dog’s diet, knowing they are less likely to cause an adverse reaction.
+Pet owners can feel more confident about incorporating wholesome chicken into their dog’s diet, knowing they are less likely to cause an adverse reaction, pay attention to the risk of feeding chicken head for your pup.

 According to a study by BMC Veterinary Research, only 15% of dogs have an adverse reaction to chicken.
 Overall, dog owners need to remain aware of potential food allergies in their pets but take comfort that including chicken in their diet is often a safe and healthy choice.